DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 >
 > Within seconds, Yan was dead and a wounded Escher had fled for Castle Ravenloft.
 Van Richten swiftly rescued Arabelle from her restraints, and was astounded to see that she was a young Vistana herself.
 When Van Richten used his *talisman of echoes* to cast *speak with dead* on Yan’s severed head and learnt of Escher’s plan, he and Arabelle realized that the Vistani encampment was no longer safe from Strahd’s spies.
 >
-> Taking Yan’s head with them to prevent investigation and wading upstream through the Luna River to mislead the dusk elves’ scouts, Van Richten and Arabelle returned to <span class="citation">Chapter 11: Van Richten's Tower (p.
+> Taking Yan’s head with them to prevent investigation and wading upstream through the Luna River to mislead the dusk elves’ scouts, Van Richten and Arabelle returned to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/van-richtens-tower">Chapter 11: Van Richten's Tower</a> (p.
 167)</span> to hatch a plan.
 Remaining at the tower was infeasible—one of Strahd's servants now knew Arabelle’s face and location, and Van Richten reasoned Strahd would surely attempt to scry her.
 Though the tower’s antimagic field would hinder Strahd’s efforts, it would also be the first place he would look when his scrying spell inevitably failed.
 >
 > Van Richten himself had an *amulet of nondetection* to avoid Strahd’s watchful eye—as well as a spare amulet that his student, Ezmerelda d’Avenir, had returned to him when the two parted ways.
 The two amulets would suffice to protect them from Strahd’s magic, but Arabelle still needed a place to live and sleep away from the eyes of Strahd’s spies—at least until Van Richten could find a better alternative.
 >